 SEO Tips to Get Found This Black Friday and Cyber Monday

-As your clients prepare for Black Friday, Cyber Monday, and the like, SEO should be at the top of their to-do list.
+As your clients prepare for Black Friday, Cyber Monday, and more, SEO should be at the top of their to-do list.
 However, it’s absolutely critical to ensure a website is ready for the holiday surge.
 Your clients will certainly thank you for it.

-As you re-engage your commerce clients for the holiday sales season, here are seven tips for holiday SEO.
+To help you re-engage commerce clients for the holiday sales season, here are seven tips for holiday SEO.

 1. Start planning early